Joyel-Shaju/exercises/301-lab-microservices-setup.md

 # Deploying the Microservices

-For days 3 and 4, you'll be working on a provided microservice architecture.
+For days 3 and 4, you'll be working on a provided Microservice Architecture.
 This guide takes you through the process of getting all the services up and running with Jenkins and Kubernetes.

 ## 1\.
 Fork the repositories